Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • slow.

-The most dangerous types of allergies on the face, which develop with lightning speed.
-Manifestations of anaphylactic reaction are: urticaria, Quincke's edema, atopic dermatitis and vasomotor rhinitis...
-With this pathology, the re-hitting allergen leads to the production of histamine, serotonin and other substances in a sensitized person.
-The reaction is developing rapidly.
+The most dangerous types of allergies on the face, which develop at lightning speed.
+Symptoms of an anaphylactic reaction include urticaria, angioedema, atopic dermatitis, and vasomotor rhinitis.
+With this pathology, the re-entered allergen leads to the production of histamine, serotonin and other substances in a sensitized person.
+The reaction develops quickly.

-The immunocomplex form of allergy often manifests itself in the form of specks.
+The immune complex form of allergy often manifests itself in the form of spots.
 This is due to the formation of circulating immune complexes that are not recognized by the body and cause organ dysfunction.
-This allergic reaction is at the root of vasculitis, lupus erythematosus, and other systemic diseases.
+This allergic reaction underlies vasculitis, lupus erythematosus and other systemic diseases.

 Common etiological factors

 This disease develops for several reasons.
-Depending on the main etiological factor allergies are skin, insects, medicinal, food, infectious and light (solar).
-Irritants penetrate into the body by injection, oral and air methods, or the reaction develops through direct contact.
+Depending on the main etiological factor allergies can be skin, insect, medicinal, food, infectious and light (solar).
+Irritants penetrate into the body by injection, oral and air methods, or the reaction develops with direct contact.

 • stings of bees, mosquitoes, ticks and ants;